What is laser therapy?

 Laser therapies are medical treatments that use focused light.
-Laser light is a very special kind of light.
-Unlike most light sources, it is tuned to very specific wavelengths.
+Unlike most light sources, light from a laser (which stands for light amplification by stimulated emission of radiation) is tuned to specific wavelengths.
 This allows it to be focused into powerful beams.
-Laser light is so intense it can be used to shape diamonds or cut steel.
+Laser light is so intense that it can be used to shape diamonds or cut steel.

-In medicine, lasers offer surgeons the ability to work very precisely.
-They can focus on a small area and damage less of the surrounding tissue.
-Patients who have laser therapy may experience less pain, swelling, and scarring than with traditional surgery.
-However, laser therapy is expensive.
-It may also require repeated treatments.
+In medicine, lasers allow surgeons to work at high levels of precision by focusing on a small area, damaging less of the surrounding tissue.
+If you have laser therapy, you may experience less pain, swelling, and scarring than with traditional surgery.
+However, laser therapy can be expensive and require repeated treatments.

 - shrink or destroy tumors, polyps, or precancerous growths